twistlock/docs/api/descriptions/feeds/feeds.md

 Augments the Prisma Cloud Compute Intelligence Stream with custom threat data.
-The custom threat data informs Prisma Cloud Compute how to handle threats specific to your app.
+Enables you expand the scope of threats and vulnerabilities that Prisma Cloud Compute can detect and report.